sunyujie666/demo01/readme.txt

-Git is fucking version control system!
+Git is fucking distribute version control system!
 Git is free software, I love it.